 Neurotransmitters are chemicals that brain cells use to talk to each other.
 Some neurotransmitters make cells more active (called excitatory) while others block or dampen a cell's activity (called inhibitory).

 - Acetylcholine is an excitatory neurotransmitter.
 It governs muscle contractions and causes glands to secrete hormones.
 Alzheimer’s disease, which initially affects memory formation, is associated with a shortage of acetylcholine.

 - Glutamate is a major excitatory neurotransmitter.
 Too much glutamate can kill or damage neurons and has been linked to disorders including Parkinson's disease, stroke, seizures, and increased sensitivity to pain.

 - GABA (gamma-aminobutyric acid) is an inhibitory neurotransmitter that helps control muscle activity and is an important part of the visual system.
 Drugs that increase GABA levels in the brain are used to treat epileptic seizures and tremors in patients with Huntington’s disease.

 - Serotonin is a neurotransmitter that constricts blood vessels and brings on sleep.
 It is also involved in temperature regulation.
 Low levels of serotonin may cause sleep problems and depression, while too much serotonin can lead to seizures.

-- Dopamine is an inhibitory neurotransmitter involved in mood and the control of complex movements.
+- Dopamine can be excitatory or inhibitory and is involved in mood and the control of complex movements.
 The loss of dopamine activity in some portions of the brain leads to the muscular rigidity of Parkinson’s disease.
-Many medications used to treat behavioral disorders work by modifying the action of dopamine in the brain.
+Many medications used to treat mental health disorders and conditions work by modifying the action of dopamine in the brain.